awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.MajorVersionUpgrade.md

  Similarly, create any corresponding 5\.7\-compatible DB parameter group\.
 You associate that parameter group with all the DB instances in the cluster as part of the upgrade process\.

+**Important**
+ If you specify any custom parameter group during the upgrade process, you must manually reboot the cluster after the upgrade finishes\.
+Doing so makes the cluster begin using your custom parameter settings\.

 ## Changes to cluster properties between Aurora MySQL version 1 and 2<a name="AuroraMySQL.Upgrading.Attrs"></a>

  For MySQL 5\.6\-compatible clusters, the value that you use for the `engine` parameter in AWS CLI commands or RDS API operations is `aurora`\.
 For MySQL 5\.7\-compatible clusters, the corresponding value is `aurora-mysql`\.
 When you upgrade from Aurora MySQL version 1 to version 2, make sure to change any applications or scripts you use to set up or manage Aurora MySQL clusters and DB instances\.